tienngthth/car-share-system/README.md

 ### Master Pi

 1. Download the mp-test branch.
-2. Run ./run.sh in your console to initiate the web application and the cloud APIs.
+2. Run ./run.sh in your console to initiate the web application, the cloud APIs and the server socket.
-3. Run ./cloud.sh to initiate the cloud database connection.
+3. Run ./cloud.sh to initiate the cloud database connection.</br>
     Password:
-4. Access to web application at localhost:5000, please use Google Chrome Browser.
+4. Access to web application at localhost:5000, please use Google Chrome Browser.</br>
     A customer credential: tiennguyen | 2@aA2222</br>
     The admin credential: minh_nguyen | 2@aA3333</br>
     The manager credential: tam_nguyen | 3#aA4444</br>